Visiting Greece: What You Need to Know

 First off in light of the financial crisis in Greece and all the international media coverage: Don’t worry; be happy!
 It is very easy to avoid any demonstrations in central Athens and once you get to the islands or provincial towns you would never know they existed.
 Strikes, however, are a slightly different matter.
 They can be hard to avoid but the key is to check on your particular flight or ferry, excursion or whatever.
 Many still take place even when the news headlines say everything is closed.
 Greece has never been a place for precision and accuracy.
 On our blog we wrote about one example of this: No Strikes on Paros

-Yet, sometimes the best laid plans can go wrong :-)
+Yet, sometimes the best laid plans can go wrong :-) Perhaps travel insurance would be a good idea.

 Ferry Schedules - The most common question that we are asked about Greece travel involves ferry schedules.
 Ferries are subject to a great many more variables than trains, for instance, so they are seen as "unreliable".
 To me, rather, it is just part of the Greek island experience to be more relaxed and tolerant of the uncertainties caused by wind, water, holidays and even labor strikes.